mjedrasz/oauth2-mlflow-aws/oauth2_setup.md

 # Step by Step Guide for Oauth2 Setup
+The official Google Oauth2 documentation can be found [here](https://support.google.com/cloud/answer/6158849?hl=en).
+The following are the major steps required to setup Oauth2.

 Navigate to the [Google Cloud Console](https://console.cloud.google.com/) and select the project to use for setting up Oauth2.
 If you do not have a project, you should create one.
 Then, using the ☰ button, navigate to **API & Services** → **Credentials** as seen in the following Figure:

 ![API & Services → Credentials](images/credentials.oauth2.png)